Arts · Languages · Humanities

 Credits 3.0

-Emphasizes clear and effective writing and critical reading.
-Students generate a minimum of 7,000 words through formal and informal writing projects, including revised drafts throughout the semester.
-Students with borderline placement scores will benefit from taking ENG 110, English Composition I Lab which is designed to accompany ENG 101.
+This course places a strong emphasis on the development of clear, effective writing and the cultivation of critical reading skills.
+Students are expected to produce a minimum of 7,000 words through a range of formal and informal writing assignments, including multiple revised drafts throughout the semester.
+Students whose placement scores fall near the threshold are advised to enroll in ENG 110, English Composition I Lab, which is specifically designed to support and enhance the learning experience in ENG 101.

 ENG 102: English Composition II